omni-digital/omni-forms/README.md

  - 0.1 - Initial Build
  - 0.2 - Adds ability to create arbitrary non model form instances
  - 0.3 - Adds OmniChoiceField and OmniMultipleChoiceField form field types and wagtail integration
+ - 0.4 - Wagtail related improvements (see the full changelog in the release)